ElekCorp/mandelbort_benchmark_game/README.md

 Go is here for comparasion
 If I figure out (more like get time for that) how to call openSSL MD5 in Fortran then I implement it

-If you don't get the same resuslt it's probably because the -O3 optimizations change it to -O0
+-mno-fma option neccesary to get the same result as the zig, go